preemptive/DashO-GameOfLife/README.md

 ### Reviewing DashO's Protection

-The output from DashO will show how classes were renamed and what was removed.
+The output from the Gradle build will show when DashO is run.
-Review DashO's report files which will be in the `app/build/dasho-results` directory, under directories specific to the product flavor and build type (e.g. `app/build/dasho-results/menuWithInteraction/debug`).

 ### Verify the Flavor-specific Configuration